murkl/arch-os/docs/README.md

 <p><img src="./screenshots/installer.png" /></p>

-### Default Properties
+### Installation Properties

 ```
 ├─ installer.sh
-├─ default.conf
+├─ default.conf (optional)
-├─ language.conf
+├─ language.conf (optional)
-│
 ```

-If the file `default.conf` exists, it will sourced automatically by the `installer.sh` script and the values will set as defaults for Arch Linux installation setup menu.
+If the file `default.conf` exists in the same dir as `installer.sh`, it will sourced automatically by the `installer.sh` script and the values will set as defaults for Arch Linux installation setup menu.

 #### Examples of `default.conf`